pypy/pypy/pypy/doc/how-to-release.rst

     no JIT: windows, linux, os/x
     sandbox: linux, os/x

-* create source tarball/zip.
-Make sure that the directory inside them is pypy-1.x and not pypy-pypy-revision

 * write release announcement pypy/doc/release-x.y(.z).txt
   the release announcement should contain a direct link to the download page
 * update pypy.org (under extradoc/pypy.org), rebuild and commit